 HOW DOES AN EMPLOYER BECOME ELIGIBLE TO EMPLOY WORK STUDY STUDENTS?

 Yes!
-Students can receive wage increases (i.e. raises) within the pay range for their position at the supervisor’s discretion.
+Students can receive pay increases (i.e. raises) within the pay range for their position at the supervisor’s discretion.
 With this in mind, it’s important that each pay level span enough of a range to reflect merit-based increases as well as raises that may simply come from staying in the same position over time.
-Contact UVM’s Payroll Services (firstname.lastname@example.org) to request a student pay rate increase.
+To increase a student's pay rate a supervisor must complete the Change Form for Student, Work Study and Temporary Employees form (located in the Helpful Documents folder of the SEO Jobs Board or on the UVM Payroll site) and email to firstname.lastname@example.org

 WHAT’S THE CONNECTION BETWEEN FEDERAL WORK STUDY PAYRATES & FEDERAL WORK STUDY AWARD AMOUNTS?

 There is a strong connection between the two.
 It’s extremely important to bear in mind that while higher wages may benefit the student (i.e. earn the Federal Work Study award in fewer hours), raising the pay rate may have a detrimental effect on the hiring department and the student.

 DOES MY FEDERAL WORK STUDY PAYCHECK GO TOWARD MY TUITION?

 No, your paycheck is yours and you may do what you want/need to with it.
 Preparing for and budgeting your earnings is always recommended.